The Platform

 AND BUILT TO LAST

 The Turlock Horizon is not a wish list.
-It is a real plan built around four principles: phased implementation, fiscal discipline, regional cooperation, and putting residents first.
+It is a real plan built around four principles: responsible growth, long-term planning, public input, and putting residents first.
 Every initiative is broken into achievable steps that match what the City can actually deliver.
-Early phases focus on governance reform and quick operational wins.
-Bigger capital projects come later — after the planning, partnerships, and approvals are in place.
+Governance reform and transparency come first.
+Larger investments follow only after the planning, community input, and approvals are in place.
 Nothing gets promised before it is ready.

 Funding comes from multiple sources — public-private partnerships, state and federal grants, developer fees, and revenue-generating assets — so no single source carries all the weight.
 And while many Horizon initiatives reach beyond city limits, Turlock always leads from a position of local control.
-The City initiates, structures the agreements, and makes sure the benefit comes back home.
+The City initiates, structures the agreements, and makes sure the benefit comes back home — to current residents and to the generations who will grow up here.

 01